 In this post, we explore the current state of the clinical trial outsourcing market, paying attention to some of the core components of what it takes to make the relationship between a sponsor and contract research organization thrive.

 A Market Overview

-An effective means of analyzing the state of outsourcing clinical trials is to look at the global market for CROs.
-And according to a 2018 report by Grand View Research, the outlook is promising with a market value more than $34.83 billion and compound annual growth rate of 6.6 percent projected to 2025.
+An effective means of analyzing the state of outsourcing in clinical trials is to look at the global market for CROs.
+According to a 2022 report by Fortune Business Insights, the global CRO services market reached $62.75 billion in 2021.
+It is projected to reach $163.48 billion by 2029 — an overall growth rate of 12.1 percent.

 The research states that increased R&D investment is one of the major reasons behind this growth, but so too are the improved time and cost savings won by using outsourced services.

 Influences Behind Outsourcing

 Downscaling has led to increased outsourcing by pharmaceutical companies, the causes of cost-cutting being similar to many other industries.
 But several factors affect the clinical trial industry specifically, write Ram Hari Chapagain and fellow researchers in a 2022 article in Human Vaccines & Immunotherapies.
 These include digitization, access to information, and patients’ concerns about clinical trial participation.

 With many multinational trials, it’s simply not feasible for sponsors to take on all of the operational requirements.
 Using local CROs or multinational companies with international teams makes this job much easier.